tanyamadaan/b2b_mock_server/README.md

-# ONDC Mock & Sandbox
+# ONDC Mock & Sandbox.
 This is the monorepo for the ONDC Mock & Sandbox.
 It features an ExpressJS Web Server, a Vite ReactJS App.
 This README specifies the instructions on how to use it.

 >NOTE: Currently, the mock server and sandbox support B2B and services domains.